jwsandeman/Portfolio/README.md

 ### Software Requirements

-- Next you need to look at your design brief and client/software requirements.
+- Next i checked the design brief and client/software requirements.
 This should be obvious but you need to write these down, preferably in your project dashboard.
 You'll be surprised how many times you reference these whilst building your project.
 My design brief is an assignment so ive got plenty of information to reference.

 ### Sitemap